joel23978/data_viewer/README.md

 (using readrba), the ABS (using readabs) and bloomberg (assuming you have access to a terminal).

-Note: Ap app works best in chrome (other browsers may not allow for copying charts to clipboard).
+Note: The app works best in chrome (other browsers may not allow for copying charts to clipboard).

 <!-- ## Installation -->